EDMD-Based Robust Observer Synthesis for Nonlinear Systems: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Nonlinearity associated with complex physical phenomena is a common characteristic of control systems.
-Recent developments in nonlinear control advocate data-driven modelling methods for analyzing nonlinear dynamics, such as those based on neural network models, reinforcement learning, dissipativity learning, e.g.,~\cite{TW_ACC_23}.
-A comprehensive overview of data-driven control methods is presented in~\cite{TW_ACC_22}.
-For general nonlinear systems, data-driven controller design results in semidefinite programs (SDP) and can be achieved through polynomial approximation~\cite{MT_TAC_23}, kernel methods~\cite{FC_CDC_21}.
-While data-driven methods circumvent the challenges in nonlinearities by exploiting data availability, obtaining rigorous stability guarantees in general remain an open question~\cite{GD_TAC_21}.
-Moreover, these methods along with machine learning techniques typically assume full state information.
-Realistically, it is more likely that data access is limited to manipulated inputs, measurable output variables, and certain state variables.
-Therein, a {\it state observer} that infers the state variables from the measured outputs are desired for the development of output-feedback control strategies.
+Nonlinearity in the governing dynamics of engineering systems requires effective methods from nonlinear control theory \cite{TW_ACC_22, martin2023guarantees, de2023learning}, which in its latest developments features \emph{data-driven} modeling methods for analyzing and controlling nonlinear dynamics, such as those based on neural networks \cite{YR_CCE_22}, reinforcement learning \cite{Nian_Rev_CCE_20}, and Koopman modeling \cite{BP_ARC_21}.
+Typically, these methods assume full state information, e.g., in polynomial approximation-based controller design~\cite{MT_TAC_23}, kernel-based methods~\cite{FC_CDC_21}, and operator learning \cite{BS_arXiv_21}.
+Realistically, it is more likely that data access is limited to a (small) collection of measurable outputs.
+Hence, a {\it state observer} that infers state variables from measured variables is essential for the modeling, monitoring, and potential development of output-feedback control strategies.
+In a data-driven control context, naturally, the state observer in need should also be designed in a \emph{data-driven} manner.